 Requirements for Admission

 In addition to the general requirements for admission to the PhD program listed here, students are admissible to the AOS program with a strong background in physical science, engineering science, or mathematics.
-Three years of physics or applicable engineering and three years of mathematics at college level are expected.
+Three years of physics or engineering and three years of mathematics at college level are expected.

 Program of Study